Geometric Mean and Arithmetic Progression

 Arithmetic Progression

 Before talking about arithmetic progression, we need to understand what sequence is.
-An ordered set of numbers a1, a2, a3, a4,.…… , ais a sequence if according to some definite law or rule, there is a definite value of an, which is called the term or element of the sequence, corresponding to any value of the natural number n.
-A sequence a1, a2, a3, ……, an is called an arithmetic progression (A.P.) when a2 – a1 = a3 – a2 = a– a3 = ….. = an – an -1.
+An ordered set of numbers a1, a2, a3, a4,.…… , an is a sequence if according to some definite law or rule, there is a definite value of an, which is called the term or element of the sequence, corresponding to any value of the natural number n.
+A sequence a1, a2, a3, ……, an is called an arithmetic progression (A.P.) when a2 – a1 = a3 – a2 = a4 – a3 = ….. = an – an -1.
 This means that arithmetic progression is a sequence in which each term is obtained by adding a term that is constant (d) to the preceding term.
 This constant (d) is known as the common difference of the arithmetic progression.
 Let us take a few examples that will help to understand it clearly.

-• 2, 4, 6, 8, 10, … is an arithmetic progression in which d = 2 is a common difference.
+- 2, 4, 6, 8, 10, … is an arithmetic progression in which d = 2 is a common difference.

-• 10, 8, 6, 4, 2,…. is an arithmetic progression in which d = -2 is a common difference.
+- 10, 8, 6, 4, 2,…. is an arithmetic progression in which d = -2 is a common difference.

 Important Properties of Arithmetic Progression

-1. Generally, an arithmetic progression series can be written as a, a + d, a + 2d, a + 3d,……
+- Generally, an arithmetic progression series can be written as a, a + d, a + 2d, a + 3d,……

-2. To find the nth term of an A.P., we use the following formula:
+- To find the nth term of an A.P., we use the following formula:

 nth term (tn) = a + (n – 1) d,